ShareFacebook Twitter AddThis

 Bread and butter, grandma's 'ciambellone' (a traditional Italian ring cake) and chicken legs.
 Separately, of course.

 Three things you can't tolerate in a restaurant?

 Pretentious attitude, bad service, and a lack of respect for seasonal and local products.

 I love to cook.
 My friends tell me my Venetian-style liver and savoring are to die for.
 I swear by Paul Bocuse's recipes, it's my Bible.

 Favorite restaurant in Italy?

-My absolute favorite is the Reale owned by Niko and Cristiana Romito in Casadonna, 2014 new three Michelin starred restaurant in Italy.
+My absolute favorite is Reale owned by Niko and Cristiana Romito in Casadonna.
 It's genius, daring and classic at the same time.

 And in the world?

-Could you tell us something about you future projects?
+Could you tell us something about your future projects?

 I've produced a movie directed by a very talented young director, Ferdinando Cito Filomarino.
 It's on the life of Antonia, the great Milanese poet Antonia Pozzi, a melancholic figure, and a very tormented and charming person who lived in 1920s-30s.